nwojciechowski/node-express-simple/README.md

 # Starter Project node-express-simple
 ### What is this?
 Simple start project running Node/Express configured to run and debug in Visual Studio Code and deploy easily to Heroku.
-It is a fast way to get Static Assets served or a simple API up and running
+It is a fast way to get Static Assets served or a simple API up and running.

+#### Now with Jade and Nodemon

 ### Basic Functionality
 - `index.js`: Entry point for the app.
 Add's Morgan logging and sets the default port
 - `src/routes.js`: Place to add more routes in the future.
+- `src/views/*`: Host Jade Templates
+    - `URL: ./index.jade` Default Page to load
+    - `URL: ./layout.jade` Template to use for other pages
-- `src/html/*`: Host static assets.
+- `src/assets/*`: Host static assets.
-    - `URL: /index.html`
-    - `URL: /css/styles.css`
+    - `URL: ./css/styles.css`
-    - `URL: /js/scripts.css`
+    - `URL: ./js/scripts.css`
 - `src/api/api.js`: Place for RESTful API
     - `URL: /api`
     - `Accepts:GET & POST by default`
     - `GET` returns a basic hello world json object
     - `POST` echos whatever you send to it in the body.